2025 MLS All-Star Game: MLS All-Stars

 The initial MLS All-Stars roster was announced on June 25, 2025.
 Players from 15 clubs were selected; the most-represented teams on the roster were Vancouver Whitecaps FC with four players, and Nashville SC, Philadelphia Union, and San Diego FC with three players each.
 On July 23, the final roster for the MLS All-Stars was announced, featuring 29 players from 15 clubs.
-Austin FC's head coach Nico Estévez served as the head coach for the MLS All-Stars.
+Austin FC head coach Nico Estévez served as the manager for the MLS All-Stars.

-Lionel Messi and Jordi Alba of Inter Miami CF were both voted onto the MLS All-Star squad but did not participate in the game or associated events.
+Inter Miami CF players Lionel Messi and Jordi Alba were both voted onto the MLS All-Star squad, but did not participate in the game or associated events.
 MLS announced on July 25 that both players would be suspended for the team's next regular season match per the league's policies.

 Note: Flags indicate national team as defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 indicates a player who participated in the MLS All-Star Skills Challenge.